vvb0x56/MazeGenerator/README.md

 # MazeGenerator

-This is a simple maze generator class.
+This is a simple maze generator class with ability to solve itself

 To compile the project just run
 $ ./make.sh

 Run:
 $ ./run.sh

 Result of the generation: